What does a Lumber Yard Worker do?

 Responsibilities:

-- Load, unload, and transport lumber and other materials using forklifts, hand trucks, and other equipment.
+- Load, unload, and transport lumber and other materials using various equipment such as forklifts, hand trucks, and cranes.

 Qualifications

-- High school diploma or equivalent required; additional education or training in logistics or related fields is a plus.
+- High school diploma or equivalent required; additional education or training in logistics or a related field is a plus.

 - Previous experience in a lumber yard or similar environment is highly desirable.

-- Strong physical stamina and ability to perform manual labor tasks for extended periods.
+- Strong physical stamina and the ability to lift heavy materials.

 Is becoming a Lumber Yard Worker a good career path?